65th Filmfare Awards South 2018 (Malayalam): And The Winners Are..

 Best Actor Critics (Female)

 Manju Warrier has won the award for the Best Actor Critics (Female).
-The actress's portrayal of the lead character Sujatha, in the film Udaharanam Sujatha has fetched this big award.
+The actress' portrayal of the lead character Sujatha, in the film Udaharanam Sujatha has fetched her this big award.

 Best Director